 Apply the silicone in a well-ventilated area.
 The Dow Corning 732 RTV silicone sealant releases acetic acid fumes while curing.
 Wear latex gloves, and cover the work area with polyethylene plastic.
 Be sure the cushion surface to be covered is dry and oil-free.

 - Place half of the silicone tube contents in a paper cup or on a paper plate.
 Add an oil-based pigment if color is desired.
 Stir with a tongue depressor stick until well-mixed.

 - Apply the first coat: Scoop half of your prepared silicone onto the center of the cushion.
-To obtain good penetration and distribution, hold the spreader vertically as you scrape the silicone across the surface of the cushion.
+To obtain good penetration and even distribution, hold the spreader vertically as you scrape the silicone across the surface of the cushion.
 (See top image, at right.)
-Evenly coat the top of the cushion and half-way down each side.
+Coat the top of the cushion and half-way down each side.

 - Apply the second coat.
 Scoop the rest of the silicone on the top of the cushion.
 Hold the spreader at a 45o angle so the second coat creates a complete seal and a smooth, even surface.
 (See bottom image, at right.)